 The front of the Uniti Atom is relatively bare by comparison, with just a USB port and headphone output to the left of the LCD screen.

-As well as being able to play USB-stored music and pick up media elsewhere on your network, the Uniti Atom benefits from having Google Chromecast, Tidal, Spotify Connect and Internet radio built in, with further wireless connection available via AirPlay and Bluetooth aptX HD.
+As well as being able to play USB-stored music and pick up media elsewhere on your network, the Uniti Atom benefits from having Google Chromecast, Tidal Connect, Spotify Connect and Internet radio built in, with further wireless connection available via AirPlay and Bluetooth aptX HD.